 Bowls of ingredients including bacon, ketchup, soy sauce, seasonings and water chestnuts.

-Start by letting the water chestnuts marinate in a mixture of soy sauce, brown sugar and garlic powder.
+To make this bacon wrapped water chestnuts recipe start by letting the water chestnuts marinate in a mixture of soy sauce, brown sugar and garlic powder.
 Cut bacon strips in half.
-Wrap a piece of bacon around each chestnut, then secure with toothpicks and bake.
+Wrap a piece of bacon around each marinated chestnut, then secure the bacon with toothpicks.
+Set the chestnuts on a wire rack on a sheet pan, baking sheet or baking dish and bake them.
 While the chestnuts are in the oven, prepare the sauce.
-Whisk together ketchup, brown sugar and Worcestershire sauce.
-Remove the partially cooked chestnuts from the oven, then pour the sauce over the top.
-Bake for a while longer until the bacon is crispy and sauce has thickened and caramelized.
-Serve and enjoy.
+Whisk together ketchup, brown sugar and Worcestershire sauce in a small bowl.
+Remove the partially cooked chestnuts from the oven, then pour or brush the sauce over the top.
+Bake the chestnuts for a while longer until the bacon crisps up and the sauce thickens and caramelizes.
+Sprinkle on a little chopped parsley, serve and enjoy.

 Step by step process shots showing how to prepare bacon wrapped water chestnuts.